 SMARTTool captures data on fuel consumption in litres by mode of transport and fuel type.
-Alternatively, it accepts mileage data in kilometres travelled and applies average fuel efficiencies to estimate fuel consumption by mode and fuel.
 This information is required because the emission factors for CH_4 and N_2O are differentiated by type of vehicle or other transport mode.

-Hybrid electricvehicles are not identified separately since their fuel consumption is captured under gasoline cars and trucks.
+Hybrid electric vehicles are not identified separately since their fuel consumption is captured under gasoline cars and trucks.
 The higher fuel economy of these vehicles relative to conventional gasoline cars and trucks is reflected in lower overall fuel consumption, and therefore lower GHG emissions, than if the hybrids had not been purchased.
 Hydrogen powered transit busses produce zero emissions at the tail-pipe and are therefore not included in emissions reporting.

-Data sources: Table A8-11 of the 1990-2008 NIR and Table 34 of the 2008 PIR38 provide emission factors for mobile fuel combustion sources.39 The factors for gasoline and diesel cars and trucks are differentiated by the level of emission control technology, which relates to vehicle age.
+Data sources: Table A8-11 of the 1990-2010 NIR and Table 34 of the 2010 PIR41 provide emission factors for mobile fuel combustion sources.42 The factors for gasoline and diesel cars and trucks are differentiated by the level of emission control technology, which relates to vehicle age43.

-For the purposes of estimating PSO emissions, the default emission factors are "Tier 1" for gasoline-fuelled light cars and trucks, "Three-Way Catalyst" for gasoline heavy trucks and "Advance Control" for all diesel-fuelled on-road vehicles.
-40 The majority of PSO fleets are likely vehicles dating from the mid-1990s, when the introduction of these technologies began in the U.S. For vehicles meeting the EPA's Tier 2 standards (phased in between 2004 and 2007), the 1990-2008 NIR states that the Tier 1 emission factors should be applied.
-41

-Table A8-11 also contains emission factors for propane and natural gas vehicles, motorcycles ("Non-Catalytic Controlled"), off-road vehicles, gasoline boats, diesel ships, aviation gasoline and turbo fuel and renewable or biofuels (biodiesel and ethanol).
+For the purposes of estimating an organization's emissions, the default emission factors are "Tier 1" for gasoline-fuelled light cars and trucks, "Three-Way Catalyst" for gasoline heavy trucks and "Advance Control" for all diesel-fuelled on-road vehicles.
+The majority of fleets are likely vehicles dating from the mid-1990s, when the introduction of these technologies began in the U.S. Table A8-11 in the NIR also contains emission factors for propane and natural gas vehicles, motorcycles ("Non-Catalytic Controlled"), off-road vehicles, gasoline boats, diesel ships, aviation gasoline and turbo fuel and renewable or biofuels (biodiesel and ethanol).
 In practice, biofuels are blended with fossil fuels, specifically gasoline or diesel, in varying proportions (e.g., E10, B5, B20), so that the actual emission factor is a weighted average of the biofuel and fossil fuel factors.
 However, since international rules require the separate reporting of biogenic emissions from combustion (see Section 2.1); the CO2 emissions from the biofuel component must be calculated and reported separately from those of the fossil fuel component.

-In B.C., the RLCFR sets benchmarks for the amount of renewable fuel in the province's transportation and heating fuel blends.
-42 Effective January 1st, 2010, fuel suppliers are required to incorporate renewable fuel contents of 5% for gasoline and 3% for diesel into the sum of total fuel sold at a provincial level.
-In SMARTTool, it is assumed that for any given volume of reported gasoline consumption, 95% of the fuel is fossil fuel gasoline and the remaining 5% is ethanol.
-For Diesel it is assumed that 97% is fossil fuel diesel and 3% is biodiesel.
+In B.C., the RLCFR sets benchmarks for the amount of renewable fuel in the province's transportation and heating fuel blend.
+Effective January 1st, 2011, fuel suppliers are required to incorporate renewable fuel contents of 5% for gasoline and 4% for diesel into the sum of total fuel sold at a provincial level.
+For any given volume of reported gasoline consumption, 95% of the fuel is fossil fuel gasoline and the remaining 5% is ethanol.
+For Diesel, 96% is fossil fuel diesel and 4% is biodiesel.
 Where applicable, the emissions factors listed in Table 7 have been adjusted to account for the renewable fuel content under the RLCFR.
-Please note that the regulation does not affect the CH4 or N20 factors.
+Please note that the regulation does not affect the CH_4 or N_2 0 factors.